 I found visiting the ski museum quite enjoyable and if you’re ever in the area, it is definitely worth a visit.

-The welcome sign to the Ski Museum of Maine Museum
+The welcome sign to the Ski Museum of Maine.

 A leather ski boot

-A glass case of sugarloaf buttons, season ticket and a booklet of ticket coupon book
+A glass case of sugarloaf buttons, a season ticket, and a booklet of a ticket coupon book.